How Much Does A Houseboat Mooring Cost?

 The average cost of mooring a houseboat can vary greatly, depending on the marina where you choose to dock your boat.
 Luxury yacht clubs charge a lot of money for their slips, and the rates in major cities can be even higher.
 Mooring fees for houseboats can range from $100 to $500 per month, but they are often much less than the price of a single-family home.

-Related Post How To Beach A Houseboat
+Related Post How Much Does A Houseboat Slip Cost?

 The average cost of living on a houseboat is $955 per month, much less than the average monthly household bill.
 Mooring fees include garbage disposal, 30w of electricity, and wifi.
 The most common type of houseboat heater is a diesel powered unit.
 Monthly propane costs average about $30 per month, depending on the type of boat you have and its age.
 Other costs include cleaning and maintenance.
 Some houseboats require regular cleaning.